How will India's travel boom impact the world?

 https://theconversation.com/more-indians-than-ever-are-going-on-holiday-abroad-so-where-are-they-heading-and-why-237837

-India is a major contributor to the increase in tourists in the Middle East.
-According to a Reuters report, Indian low-cost airline IndiGo announced an order for 500 aircraft, the largest order ever, at an aviation event held in June 2024.
-Aviation consultancy and government data predict that the number of domestic air passengers in India will surge from 144 million in 2019 to 350 million by 2030, while the number of international air passengers is expected to increase from 64 million in 2019 to 160 million.
+India is a major contributor to the Middle East's growth.
+According to a Reuters report, Indian low-cost airline IndiGo announced its largest-ever order of 500 aircraft at an aviation event in June 2024.
+Aviation consultancy and government data predict that India's domestic air passenger numbers will surge from 144 million in 2019 to 350 million by 2030, while international air passenger numbers are expected to grow from 64 million in 2019 to 160 million.

 Cook attributes India's travel boom to the 'growth of the middle class.'
 In 2024, the middle class will account for 31% of the population, but due to the expansion of the Indian market, this is expected to grow to 38% in 2031 and 60% in 2047.